MicrosoftDocs/power-automate-docs/articles/desktop-flows/edit-desktop.md

 1. Perform the steps on Citrix, and then select **Done** on the recorder control.

 >[!TIP]
->UI flows, you can record several Citrix apps during the same session.
+>With Windows recorder (V1), you can record several Citrix apps during the same session.
 Open all applications before you start recording if you have not recorded the launch of your Citrix workspace.

 ### Option 2: record the launch of your Citrix application / desktop from your Citrix workspace